Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect

-In this section, we first explain how to filter a CMB map using aperture photometry.
-Then, we model the impact of the AP filter on measurements of the kSZ effect.
-For the sake of definiteness, we will assume that CMB maps contain just primordial anisotropies and temperature fluctuations induced by the kSZ effect.

-As noted in \S\ref{sub:theory_ksz}, the extraction of the kSZ effect very challenging.
-In a first attempt to isolate this signal from primordial CMB anisotropies, we resort to aperture photometry \citep{hernandez-monteagudo2004}.
-Albeit the performance of this technique is lower than the efficiency of others such as matched filtering, aperture photometry does not require to specify the spectral shape of the target signal, which is critical to our work (see \S\ref{sec:gprop}).
+In this section, we present our strategy to high-pass filter CMB maps aiming to decouple the kSZ effect from primordial CMB anisotropies.

+To alleviate the impact of primordial CMB contamination on the kSZ signal generated by gas surrounding a set of galaxies, we apply high-pass filters of constant aperture on the sky coordinates of these galaxies.
+Even though the efficiency of this technique, which is commonly known as aperture photometry \citep[e.g.,][]{hernandez-monteagudo2004}, is inferior relative to others such as matched filtering, aperture photometry removes primordial CMB fluctuations constant over the filter aperture without the need of providing the angular dependence of the target signal.
+This last property is critical for kSZ studies because it is very challenging to estimate the large-scale distribution of gas inducing this effect; actually, this is one of the main goals of this work.

-To filter CMB maps using aperture photometry, we start by computing the average temperature of the CMB in both a circle of radius $\thetaAP$ and an annulus of radii $\thetaAP$ and $\thetaAP\sqrt{2}$ centred at each tracer.
-Then, we subtract the average temperature in the annulus from that in the circle, removing CMB fluctuations that are constant over the aperture.
-Therefore, aperture photometry provides a noisy estimate of the kSZ effect in the direction associated with each tracer.
-Finally, we combine all these measurements to create a filtered CMB map
+To apply aperture photometry we proceed as follows.
+First, we compute the average temperature of the CMB to within both a circle of radius $\thetaAP$ and an annulus of radii $\thetaAP$ and $\thetaAP\sqrt{2}$ centred at each tracer that we use to generate ARF maps.
+Then, we subtract the average temperature in the annulus from that in the circle to eliminate temperature fluctuations constant over the filter aperture, thereby removing primordial CMB anisotropies larger than the aperture.
+This process also erase kSZ fluctuations wider than the filter aperture; we model the impact of aperture photometry on kSZ measurements as follows

-where $i$ and $j$ run over tracers and pixels, respectively, and $T_{{\rm kSZ},i}^{\rm AP}$ indicates the result of applying an AP filter to the tracer $i$.

-As we can see, the value of the map in each pixel is the weighted-average kSZ estimate of all tracers falling in that pixel; therefore, both ARF and filtered CMB maps are robust against systematic uncertainties in the angular number density of tracers.

-It is important to note that an AP filter removes not only primordial anisotropies that are constant over its aperture, but also kSZ signal that so it is.
-Consequently, kSZ optical depth measured by an AP filter is always underestimated relative to that naively expected from Eq.~\ref{eq:kSZ}.
-This can be modelled as follows